 I cover these concepts and a ton of other sweater elements in my book, Knitting Plus.
 This book was written for plus-sized women, but the concepts work for everyone—how to customize armholes, sleeve caps, lengths and widths, and tricks for modifying different sweater types.
 If you’re a knitting engineer, this is the kind of overly-specific and mathematical stuff you’ll love.

-So let’s talk about the 6 basic sweater armholes, what they mean for your shape, and what type of fit each will give you.
+Let’s talk about the six basic sweater armholes, what they mean for your shape, and what type of fit each will give you.

 1. THE DROP SHOULDER